Back To Search Results

 • Absence of menarche by 15 years of age in the presence of normal growth and development

+A thorough history can typically diagnose anatomical problems leading to amenorrhea, a careful visual exam of the external genitalia, and a manual exam of the reproductive organs of the adolescent female patient.
+Clinicians should take a history in private and maintain confidentiality whenever possible.
+It is also essential to explain the physical examination in detail; chaperones should be provided.
 Clinically, it is essential to know that both sexual abuse and childhood physical abuse can trigger early menarche.
 Screening for sexual abuse is a crucial aspect of general practice, but many providers lack a consistent approach to patient evaluation.
 Menarche may provide clinicians with an opportunity to discuss the topic of sexual initiation and screen for past abuse.
-As a healthcare provider, noting the presence of early menarche in combination with other physical or behavioral signs and symptoms should prompt a more detailed history.[35]
+As a healthcare provider, noting the presence of early menarche and other physical or behavioral signs and symptoms should prompt a more detailed history.[35]

 References